 Life can feel like we've been swept away by our busy schedules.
 Sometimes we forget to stop & assess what is intrinsically part of us.
-We ask ourselves, how did I get here?
-Why does my immigrant parent's not understand me?
+We ask ourselves, how did we get here?
+Why do our immigrant parents not understand me?
 How can I make sense of my hybrid identity?
 These kind of questions eventually surface for every young Asian woman.

 As a proud Taiwanese-American, Kelly Lan immersed herself in the history of the island nation of Taiwan.
 She learned from a young age that freedom and the right to self-determination and expression were not given, but fought by small groups of mighty individuals.

 Thus, Hello Prosper was born.
 Kelly began seeking her coalition of the willing, hiring a team of diverse craftspeople and storytellers.
 Heroes like Kalpana Chawla, the first Asian women in space, and Thelma Buchholdt, the first Pinay elected to U.S. Congress, were examples of hidden pioneers we must pass down to the next generation.